- Better Borrowing (213)

 Cars – another expensive item and a depreciating asset that just sits there losing value whether you use it or not.
 Many people choose to rent a car but rental companies can be awkwardly located and often penalise even the tiniest bit of use or wear and tear.
 So, the borrow principle has been applied to cars too with sites like Hiyacar giving us the opportunity to borrow from a neighbour.
 If you don’t use your car that much then sign up and rent your car out.
 The benefits include the fact that the rental car is literally just a couple of streets away when it comes to pick up and drop off, and you’re dealing with a real person not a corporate business.
 You can also ‘borrow’ (or rent out) a seat in a car with sites like Bla Bla Car, essentially carpooling for the modern age.

 All these peer-to-peer lending options have helped to make borrowing, rather than buying, a new trend.
 Not only is it less wasteful but you can save money too – get the jobs done or the one off outfit you want without having to worry about the expense of a big purchase.
+Reduce the burden on your credit card and the risk of damaging your credit rating!
 Plus, if you already own items you can make money from them rather than leaving them gathering dust.
 And then there’s perhaps the most encouraging element of all – these sites make us more connected to those around us, and that can only be a good thing.